rackerlabs/cookbook-repose/README.md

 Supports CentOS 6.4, Ubuntu 10.04, and Ubuntu 12.04.

+Requires Repose v6.2.0 or greater due to package differences.

 # Usage

 Include `recipe[repose]` in your run_list and override attributes as required.